Iskandeur/CPTS/Shell.md

 ### Shell Payloads

-Small scripts or commands used to establish these shell connections can be written in many languages (Python, Perl, Bash, PowerShell, PHP, etc.) depending on what the target system supports.
+Small scripts or commands used to establish these shell connections can be written in many languages (Python, Perl, Bash, [[Powershell]], PHP, etc.) depending on what the target system supports.